Ga naar hoofdinhoud

 Abbreviations and acronyms – afkortingen en acroniemen

-Write the names of organisations, laws, decisions in full the first time, followed by the short capitalised version in brackets.
+Write the names of organisations, laws, and decisions in full the first time, followed by the short capitalised version in brackets.

-For example, European Union (EU).
+For example, the European Union (EU).
 You do not have to share the full names of acronyms when the acronym is more known than the full name.
 Think of organisations such as HEMA, NS, and NASA.

 Frequently used abbreviations: